multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

     --send
 ```

 That's it!
 As easy as that.
 We sent a transaction from Alice to Bob.
-We choose the receiver of our transaction using the `--receiver` argument and setted the gas limit to `50000` because that is the gas cost of a simple move balance transaction.
+We choose the receiver of our transaction using the `--receiver` argument and set the gas limit to `50000` because that is the gas cost of a simple move balance transaction.
 Notice we used the `--value` argument to pass the value that we want to transfer but we passed in the denomintated value.
 We transferred 1 eGLD (1 * 10^18).
 We then specify the proxy and the chain ID for the network we want to send our transaction to and use the `--send` argument to broadcast it.

 In case you want to save the transaction you can also provide the `--outfile` argument and a `json` file containing the transaction will be saved at the specified location.
+If you just want to prepare the transaction without broadcasting it simply remove the `--send` argument.